Isabelle Collin Dufresne: Early life and education

-Isabelle Collin Dufresne was brought up in a strict religious upper-middle-class family, but she rebelled at an early age.
-She was a student at a local Catholic Sacred Hearts Convent.
+Isabelle Collin Dufresne was born in La Tronche, France on 6 September 1935.
+She was brought up in a strict religious upper-middle-class family, but she rebelled at an early age.
+She attended a Catholic school outside of Grenoble, run by the Sacred Heart.
+At the age of seven she began boarding at the convent.
 "The nuns seemed to believe I was possessed by a demon," she said.

-Dufresne disliked being at the convent so she was offered the option of leaving and traveling to America when she was seventeen years old.
-She lived with an older sister in New York City.
+Dufresne disliked being at the convent so she was offered the option of leaving and traveling to the United States when she was seventeen years old.